Cross Bronx Expressway: 2000s to present

 In late 2023, the U.S. government allocated $150 million for bus lanes, sidewalks, and bicycle lanes on parts of the Cross Bronx Expressway.
 This was part of a $258 million project to replace five bridges along the expressway.
 The following June, the New York state and city governments began hosting meetings with local residents to determine how to reconnect neighborhoods that had been split during the expressway's construction.
 The state government planned to finalize the designs for the five new bridges by late 2024; at the time, the project was scheduled to take four years.
 Several environmental groups objected to the bridge replacement, saying that the state government had not solicited enough feedback from local residents.
 Local residents also expressed concerns that the project would require the temporary closure of part of Starlight Park.
+Other opposition arose from the width of the new bridges, which would be greater than the previous bridges.
 By 2025, the Cross Bronx Expressway repairs had received about $900 million in funding, and the NYSDOT was considering ways to mitigate impacts from the project.
+The bridge-replacement project was suspended in May 2026 due to opposition to the expansion.

 Effects

 Urban decay

 The Cross Bronx Expressway is blamed for worsening the decay of neighborhoods in the South Bronx and required relocating as many as 60,000 residents.
 The writer Robert Caro, in his book The Power Broker, argues that Moses intentionally directed the expressway through this neighborhood, even though there was a more viable option only one block south.
 The expressway's construction displaced many residents, who generally were not relocated to adequate housing.
+An estimated 1,500 residents were displaced for the Cross Bronx Expressway.
 The New York Times reported in 2022 that the areas near the Cross Bronx Expressway were among New York City's poorest neighborhoods; these areas contained 220,000 residents, most of which were ethnic minorities.